-The Volume icon will show the current volume level.
+The Volume icon will show

+the current volume level.
 You can use the slider to adjust the Volume or the Fn + F5/F6 key combinations, or use the Fn+ F3 key combination to mute the volume.

-Fan Speed (System Program) S FAN SPEED
+Fan Speed (System Program) 🛇 🗥

-You can set the fan speed to Maximum (full power), Automatic or Custom from this menu item.
+You can set the fan speed to Maximum (full power), Automatic or Silent (the system can override the Silent fan if required).
 The fan speed will adjust itself automatically to control the heat of the CPU.
-However you can adjust the setting to maximum if you prefer.
-Select Custom and click on the sliders to adjust the settings to your preference, however these settings can be overridden by the system, as a safety precaution, if it requires heavier use of the fan.
+However you can adjust the setting to maximum for enhanced performance if you prefer.